How to Label Issues¶

 - Long Description: For issues and pull requests that needs to be addressed as soon as possible because the lesson uses code that doesn’t work anymore or includes information that is out of date.

 How to Populate a GitHub Repository with these Labels¶

-The carpenter R package provides helper functions to create these labels from a CSV file using the GitHub API.
+The chisel R package provides helper functions to create these labels from a CSV file using the GitHub API.
 To use the GitHub API, you need to obtain a GitHub Personal Access Token (PAT).
 This PAT is a way for GitHub to identify you and should be treated as a password.